 CAN holds monthly general gatherings on the 4th Monday evening of the month at 7 pm.
 Our gatherings usually start with a presentation, and then we break out into smaller interest or working groups.
 Please see our home page or facebook page for the latest info on meeting content and location.
 All are welcome.

-During the time of covid-19 stay-at-home advisories, we are continuing to gather via Zoom, including our small breakout groups.
+We are continuing to gather via Zoom, including our small breakout groups.